-I magine pitching your tent among the sand dunes of North Carolina's barrier islands.
+Imagine pitching your tent among the sand dunes of North Carolina’s barrier islands.
 Picture parking your RV in the Carolina Beach State Park, with the beach just steps away from your site.
-The state's many seaside campsites offer grand vistas of rolling seas, coastal birds swooping amidst the foam of breaking waves and stunning sunsets.
+The state’s many seaside campsites offer grand vistas of rolling seas, coastal birds swooping amidst the foam of breaking waves and stunning sunsets.
 Enjoy saltwater fishing and crabbing,Â cast your line off the great piers stretching out into the Atlantic, or just lie on the beach and let the peaceful sounds of the ocean ease your mind.

 The Outer Banks of the coastline offer eight historic lighthouses; climb their spiral staircases and view the beaches from an outstanding vantage point.
 Other exciting points of interest include the site of man’s first powered flight at Kitty Hawk, North Carolina’s Maritime Museum in Beaufort and the tranquil, fascinating world of the Currituck Sound.
 Whether you spend the day exploring or relaxing, a restful evening around the campfire will surely prepare you for another day of tackling the outdoors.

-Things To Do in North Carolina's Coastal Plains
+Things to Do in NC Coastal Plains

 Fort Mason State Park – This unique state park offers visitors public access to the beaches of the Crystal Coast as well as an historic landmark.
 Explore the salt marshes, estuaries, and hike the nature trail.
 Swimming, fishing, and picnicking are other popular activities.
 The fort has 26 casements to explore, as well as exhibits and displays, including the restored quarters of officers and soldiers.
 Visitors can join a guided tour or explore on their own.